Teaflection/RGB-Colors-Displayer/README.md

 This simple GUI program allows the user to display a particular RGB color in 2 separate ways:

 1. Choose one of the prepared colors(All of the constant variables in Color class).
-2. Specify R, G, and B values.
+2. Specify custom R, G, B values.